 As I mentioned earlier Find A Grave is a community-based website, it relies on the contributions that are made by the volunteers who have shaped what this site is today.

-There are a number of options for YOU to get involved and help others progress with their genealogy research.
+There are several options for YOU to get involved and help others progress with their genealogy research.

 Becoming a new member

-You don’t need to enter pages and pages of information in order to become a member of this site.
-There is the usual requisite of entering your First and Last Name, followed by an email address.
+You don’t need to enter pages and pages of information to become a member of this site.
+There is the usual requirement of entering your First and Last Name, followed by an email address.

 You can decide whether you want your email address to be displayed on your profile page or to be invisible.
 I quite like this because you can choose whether you want people to contact you or not.